Joan Lindsay: Marriage to Daryl Lindsay; early works

 While studying at the National Gallery of Victoria Art School, she met fellow art student Daryl Lindsay.
 The two married in Marylebone, London, England on St. Valentine's Day 1922.
 The day was always a special occasion for her, and she set her most famous work, Picnic at Hanging Rock, on St. Valentine's Day.

-When the couple returned to live in Australia, they renovated a farmhouse in Baxter — Mulberry Hill—and lived there until the Great Depression forced them to take up more humble lodgings in Bacchus Marsh, renting out their home until the economic situation improved.
-During this time, Lindsay shifted her focus from painting to writing, and wrote two plays, both of which explored the uncanny and the macabre— Cataract, and Wolf!, the latter of which was a collaboration with Margot Goyder and Ann Joske, both of whom were Australia's best-known detective story writers at the time.
-Though neither of the plays were published, Wolf! was performed on stage in Swanage, England in May 1930.
+When the couple returned to live in Australia, they renovated a farmhouse in Baxter — Mulberry Hill — and lived there until the Great Depression forced them to take up more humble lodgings in Bacchus Marsh, renting out their home until the economic situation improved.
+During this time, Lindsay shifted her focus from painting to writing, and wrote two plays, both of which explored the uncanny and the macabre — Cataract, and Wolf!, the latter of which was a collaboration with Margot Goyder and Ann Joske ("Margot Neville"), Australia's best-known detective story writers at the time.
+Though neither of the plays was published, Wolf! was performed on stage in Swanage, England in May 1930.

 After returning from travel in England and Europe, Lindsay published her first novel, Through Darkest Pondelayo: An account of the adventures of two English ladies on a cannibal island, in 1936, under the pseudonym Serena Livingstone-Stanley.
 Published by Chatto & Windus in the United Kingdom, the novel is structured as a parody of popular travel books of the time but filled with intentional grammatical errors, also functioning as a satire on English tourists abroad.
 According to Lindsay's cousin Martin Boyd, the novel was "one of the best collections of malapropisms in the English language."
 Lindsay helped Boyd write the outline for his novel, Nuns in Jeopardy (1940).